maoberlehner/markus-oberlehner-net/content/blog/thoughts-about-utility-first-css-frameworks.md

 date = "2019-11-17T05:58:58+02:00"
-title = "Thoughts about Utility-First CSS Frameworks" description = "Learn more about my opinions about utility-first CSS frameworks like Tailwind CSS." intro = "Many people, including me, are very skeptic about the utility-first approach of Tailwind CSS and other similar CSS frameworks like Tachyons.
-But I think it is essential to be open-minded about new ideas and techniques, especially if there's a bunch of people who like it..." draft = false categories = ["Development"] tags = ["JavaScript", "CSS Architecture"] images = ["/images/c_thumb,f_auto,q_auto,w_1014,h_510/v1542158524/blog/2019-11-17/tailwind-thoughts"]
+title = "Thoughts about Utility-First CSS Frameworks" description = "Learn more about my opinions about utility-first CSS frameworks like Tailwind CSS." intro = "Many people, including me, are very skeptical about the utility-first approach of Tailwind CSS and other similar CSS frameworks like Tachyons.
+But I think it is essential to be open-minded about new ideas and techniques, especially if many people like it..." draft = false categories = ["Development"] tags = ["JavaScript", "CSS Architecture"] images = ["/images/c_thumb,f_auto,q_auto,w_1014,h_510/v1542158524/blog/2019-11-17/tailwind-thoughts"]
 +++

-Many people, including me, are very skeptic about the utility-first approach of [Tailwind CSS](https://tailwindcss.com/) and other similar CSS frameworks like [Tachyons](https://tachyons.io/).
-But I think it is essential to be open-minded about new ideas and techniques, especially if there's a bunch of people who like it.
+Many people, including me, are very skeptical about the utility-first approach of [Tailwind CSS](https://tailwindcss.com/) and other similar CSS frameworks like [Tachyons](https://tachyons.io/).
+But I think it is essential to be open-minded about new ideas and techniques, especially if many people like it.

 In the following paragraphs, I write about my thoughts on this approach. **But keep in mind that I only dipped a toe in the water.
 So take everything I write with a grain of salt.**

-Some of my opinions are rather critical but remember that every approach has disadvantages.
-If I wrote a similar article about BEM, I would also point out some of the problems with it.
+Some of my opinions are rather critical, but remember that every approach has disadvantages.
+If I wrote a similar article about BEM, I would also point out some of its problems.
 Moreover, **I ask you to try out Tailwind and form your own opinion.**

 ## What I like